LuminusDev/recurringtasks/README.md

   - Task title and description
   - Current status and time remaining
   - Periodicity information
-  - Start date and next due date
+  - Creation date and next due date
   - Complete comment history with timestamps

 ### Adding a Task